byronsanchez/system-infrastructure/README.md

     for simple workstation delivery of mail
   - vpn.pp and webserver.pp - both use port 443 - webserver uses it for https
     connections and vpn uses it for vpn connections
+  - hypervisor.pp and vpn.pp both declare the bridge-utils package

 ### Building Configs From Fragments